-Cash, cash equivalents and investments, excluding restricted cash, at September 30, 2018 totaled \$115.7 million, compared to \$62.9 million at December 31, 2017.
-We believe that our existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least twelve months from the filing of this Quarterly Report on Form 10-Q; however, we may need to raise additional capital in the future.
-Our view regarding sufficiency of cash and liquidity is primarily based on our operating plans and financial forecast for 2018, which includes various assumptions regarding demand for our products.
+Cash, cash equivalents and investments, excluding restricted cash, at March 31, 2019 totaled \$82.9 million, compared to \$102.4 million at December 31, 2018.
+We believe that our existing cash, cash equivalents and investments, together with the Reverse Termination Fee or other remedies we may receive if the Merger Agreement is terminated under certain circumstances, will be sufficient to fund our projected operating requirements for at least twelve months from the date of filing of this Quarterly Report on Form 10-Q; however, if the Merger Agreement is terminated and we are unable to obtain sufficient funds, we may raise additional capital in the future.
+Our view regarding sufficiency of cash and liquidity is primarily based on our financial forecast for 2019, which includes various assumptions regarding demand for our products.
+Generally, we expect demand for our products to increase.

-Factors that may affect our capital needs include, but are not limited to, slower than expected adoption of our products resulting in lower sales of our products and services; future acquisitions; our ability to obtain new collaboration, distribution and customer arrangements; the progress of our research and development programs; initiation or expansion of research programs and collaborations; litigation costs, including the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; the purchase of patent licenses; and other factors.
+Factors that may affect our capital needs include, but are not limited to, slower than expected adoption of our products resulting in lower sales of our products and services; our ability to obtain new collaboration and customer arrangements; the progress of our research and development programs; initiation or expansion of research programs and collaborations; the purchase of patent licenses; future acquisitions; manufacturing costs; service costs; the impact of product quality; litigation costs, including the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; costs of developing new and enhanced products; and other factors.